juaml/junifer/main/_sources/help.rst.txt

 way to describe the situation of many researchers who are presented with a new toolbox.
 Indeed, the situation of many researchers is that the projects they are working on are becoming more and more complex in terms of methods and data.
-Thus, we *open up the doors* to new possibilites:
+Thus, we *open up the doors* to new possibilities:

     | When I was younger, so much younger than today
     | I never needed anybody's help in any way